frcnextinnovation/NI-Programming-Guide/README.md

 - `lowerCamelCase`

-- Whether the variable is public or private, do not add any prefix or suffix to it..
+- Whether the variable is public or private, do not add any prefix or suffix to it.

 - Example: